IBM/automation-maximo-app-suite/README.md

 Login as super user with credential found in the secret named: `{masInstanceID}-credentials-superuser` in the OpenShift project named: `mas-{masInstanceID}-core`

-## Summary

-This concludes the instructions for installing *Maximo Core* on AWS, Azure, and IBM Cloud

-### Installing Maximo App Suite - Manage
+## Installing Maximo App Suite - Manage

 The following instructions can be used to install the Maximo Application Suite - Manage application.
 Manage is a necessary prerequisite for most of the MAS applications.
 If your environment does not require Manage, then you can skip this step.

 1. Before installing, ensure that your `terraform.tfvars` file has the appropriate configuration you wish to install for MAS Manage.
 These values should be set based on your settings from running `setup-workspace.sh` above, but can be modified here.

-## Supported Manage Industry Add-on solutions (optional)
-This module currently supports installing the following add-ons with MAS Manage:
+2. Supported Manage Industry Add-on solutions (optional) This module currently supports installing the following add-ons with MAS Manage:
 - Health
 - Civil Infrastructure